-iOS devices use high-efficiency camera capture format for image and video contents.
+iOS devices use a high-efficiency camera capture format for image and video content.
 If you ever tried transferring pictures and video files from an iPhone or iPad to a Windows PC, you would see a lot of peculiar files with a HEIC and HEVC file format.
-Basically, HEIF (High-Efficiency Image format ) is a file type for photos used by iPads and iPhones having iOS 11, and the iOS device that supports A9 processor or newer versions.
+Basically, HEIF (High-Efficiency Image Format) is a file type for photos used by iPads and iPhones having iOS 11, and the iOS device that supports A9 processor or newer versions.
 Apple has chosen HEIC as a file format for the new HEIF standard and HEIC is essentially a file extension that keeps HEIF images intact.
-In other words, HEVC (High-Efficiency Video Coding) is a default high-efficiency camera capture format for iOS11 video content and HEIF with.
+In other words, HEVC (High-Efficiency Video Coding) is a default high-efficiency camera capture format for iOS11 video content and HEIF.
 HEIC extension is a default high-efficiency camera capture format for iOS 11 image content.

 However, things are now different after the April Update as Windows has finally allowed native support for HEIF files on Windows Photos.
-The feature is not enabled by default, and Windows Photos app provides a link to a paid extension in the Microsoft store.
+The feature is not enabled by default, and the Windows Photos app provides a link to a paid extension in the Microsoft store.
 The extensions are available in the Windows store that would cost $1.
 However, users can get the extensions for free by downloading and installing two extensions from a different store link.
-Users are required to download HEIF image extension to open HEIC images and would require HECV Video extension to open videos encoded using HEVC.
-Once you install both the extension, the Windows will add support for HEIC and HEVC files to Windows 10.
-In this article, we explain how to add HEIF and HEVC file support to Windows 10.
+Users are required to download the HEIF image extension to open HEIC images and would require a HECV Video extension to open videos encoded using HEVC.
+Once you install both extension, Windows will add support for HEIC and HEVC files to Windows 11/10.
+In this article, we explain how to add HEIF and HEVC file support to Windows 11/10.

 Click on the Install button to install the HEIF codec.